|Weight||103kg (16st 3lb)|

 Rob toured North America with England Saxons in the summer of 2008.
 He did not figure in the Barclays Churchill Cup there but derived benefits with advice from fellow hookers George Chuter and Andy Titterrell and from specialist line out coach Simon Hardy.

-His maiden Saxons appearance was in the starting side for the Portugal match at Edgeley Park in January 2009 that produced a 66-0 victory.
+The first of his six Saxons appearances was in the starting side for the Portugal match at Edgeley Park in January 2009 that produced a 66-0 victory.
 During the summer of 2009, he started all three games in the Churchill Cup, scored a try in the 56-17 win over the United States at Infinity Park, Denver and came off the bench against both the Australian Barbarians at Gosford and New Zealand Maori in Napier during the 2010 summer tour.

 5 points – 1T